furlan/copilot-studio-hack/publish/DevBlog-Inventory control - Dataverse/DevBlog-Inventory control - Dataverse.md

 ## Conclusion

-The goal of this very simple agent, is just to propose a solution to enable an agent to update a table.
+The goal of this very simple agent is just to propose a solution enabling an agent to update a table.
 You can improve the agent adding more capabilities, such as, update the material description, update the threshold, decreasing the stock level, and even return a list of materials that should be purchases (stock level below the threshold).

-## Solution file